 How much does window installation advertising cost in Jacksonville?

-Most Jacksonville window contractors run $300–$800 effective customer acquisition cost (CAC) once close rates are factored in.
+Most Jacksonville window contractors run $300-$800 effective customer acquisition cost (CAC) once close rates are factored in.
 Cost per lead (CPL) ranges from $30 on the cheap end of pay-per-lead networks up to $350 on premium exclusive-lead programs, with Google Local Services Ads for the Doors & Windows category averaging around $200 CPL in 2025 benchmarks.
 Billboard flights start around $1,500 for 4 weeks at $4.50 CPM.
-WilDi Maps' Cost Per Verified Delivery (CPVD) starts from $0.20 per delivery on background rotation, with tunnels (1-mile road strips) and zones (1-square-mile areas) priced for hyper-local precision in the neighborhoods where original-spec windows are actually failing.
+WilDi Maps' Cost Per Verified Delivery (CPVD) starts from $0.25 per delivery (tier-based) on background rotation, with tunnels (1-mile road strips) and zones (1-square-mile areas) priced for hyper-local precision in the neighborhoods where original-spec windows are actually failing.

 What is Cost Per Verified Delivery (CPVD)?